The 2017–18 FAFSA® is now available! This year, the FAFSA launched 3 months earlier than usual—on October 1, 2016.

 IMPORTANT: Some of the most common FAFSA errors occur when the student and parent mix up their FSA IDs.
 If you don’t want your financial aid to be delayed, it’s extremely important that each parent and each student create his/her own FSA ID and that they do not share it with ANYONE, even each other.

 If you need financial aid to help you pay for college, you must complete the Free Application for Federal Student Aid (FAFSA®).
-The 2017–18 FAFSA will be available on October 1, 2016—three months earlier than usual—at 12 a.m.
+The 2017–18 FAFSA is available now!
+The FAFSA launched on October 1, 2016—three months earlier than usual—at 12 a.m.
 Central time.
 You should fill it out as soon as possible on the official government site, fafsa.gov.

 To speed up the FAFSA process, get prepared early.
 Here is what you’ll need to fill out the FAFSA: